tigerfarm/notifyweb/README.md

 ...
 ````

-Set the Twilio Functions Environment Variable to the same Notify SID used in the web applications:
+Set the Twilio Functions Environment Variable to the same Notify SID used in the web applications.
+Then, can use the sample program listBindings.js, to get the Android device's FCM id.
 ````
 TWILIO_NOTIFICATION_SERVICE_SID = IS0e9b3863450252891f81f312a6e3a7d7
 ````